Gland: Types of glands

 Glands are divided based on their function into two groups:

 Endocrine glands

-Endocrine glands secrete substances that circulate through the blood stream.
-The glands secrete their products through basal lamina into the blood stream.
-Basal lamina typically can be seen as a layer around the glands to which a million, maybe more, tiny blood vessels are attached.
+Endocrine glands secrete substances that circulate through the bloodstream.
+The glands secrete their products through basal lamina into the bloodstream.
+Basal lamina typically can be seen as a layer around the glands to which more than a million tiny blood vessels are attached.
 These glands often secrete hormones which play an important role in maintaining homeostasis.
 The pineal gland, thymus gland, pituitary gland, thyroid gland, and the two adrenal glands are all endocrine glands.

 Exocrine glands

 Exocrine glands secrete their products through a duct onto an outer or inner surface of the body, such as the skin or the gastrointestinal tract.
 Secretion is directly onto the apical surface.
 The glands in this group can be divided into three groups: